 · Due to their format, our virtual experiences can only accommodate certain activities.

-· These options include All of our discussions, The Crossroads Activity, Understanding Behavioral Health, Life on the Ward, and The Emojis Game.
+· These options include: The Crossroads Activity, Understanding Behavioral Health, Life on the Ward, and The Emojis Game.

-· All of the other activities we provide are hands-on experiences that can only be completed in person.
+· All of the other activities we provide are hands-on experiences.

 I am proud to announce that my book “Life on the Ward” - A Collection of Short Stories, is now available for purchase on Apple Books and the Google Play Store!
 If you have ever wondered what it is like to be hospitalized for a behavioral illness, then this is the book for you!
 Throughout this collection, David highlights some of the more memorable moments of being hospitalized for Schizoaffective Disorder.
 To get a real in-depth look at the mental health system, check out “Life on the Ward” today!